Water ministers agree on Murray River delivery issues

 But Ms Neville said there were issues ministers could not agree about.

+"Victoria doesn't want to be in a position where we are penalised, because we run our system in a very conservative way, so we make sure we have always got some high security allocations.

+"We don't want it said we have too much water, while NSW is on zero."

-"All states, aside from NSW, were reluctant to participate in a review of water sharing rules," Ms Neville said.
+Ms Neville said all states, aside from NSW, were reluctant to participate in a review of water sharing rules.

 "Those rules were in place well before the MDBA came into place."